saumya-mendiratta/Contact-List-WebApp/README.md

 # How to Run
 1. Install NodeJs (nodejs.org).
 2. Fork, Clone or download and open this repository in a terminal/command prompt.
-3. Execute `node .\index.js`.
+3. Execute `npm install`.
+4. Execute `npm start`.
-4. Open your preferred web browser and go to `http://localhost:8000/`.
+5. Open your preferred web browser and go to `http://localhost:8000/`.

 # Features
 1. Add a Contact